AdvocatesInc/advocate-docs/BRANDS & MANAGERS/3) Components.md

 ⋅⋅⋅You can add the target link into the message at any time by using the "Add Link" button.
 5. Click the "Submit" button

-[**Suggested Tweets**](http://advocate-docs.readthedocs.io/en/latest/Definitions/#suggested-tweets) are sent to each broadcaster in a campaign in the form of a pre-made message including a [**target link**](http://advocate-docs.readthedocs.io/en/latest/Definitions/#target-links) and optional image.
+<a href="http://advocate-docs.readthedocs.io/en/latest/2)%20Definitions/#suggested-tweets">**Suggested Tweets**</a> are sent to each broadcaster in a campaign in the form of a pre-made message including a <a href="http://advocate-docs.readthedocs.io/en/latest/2)%20Definitions/#target-links">**target link**</a> and optional image.
 Each broadcaster in the campaign is instructed to send out the *Tweet* on their respective *Twitter* Account.

 #### How to Suggest a Tweet